-NHS England first established a winter indemnity scheme to subsidise costs for GPs working in out-of-hours and 111 services in 2015.
-In 2015 and 2016 the scheme was backed by funding of £5m.
-Funding for this year’s scheme has been doubled to £10m.
+NHS England first established a winter indemnity scheme to subsidise costs for GPs working in out-of-hours and unscheduled care in 2015.
+Funding for this year’s scheme is £10m.

-NHS England defines out-of-hours or unscheduled care as services providing primary care 6.30pm to 8am, on weekends and bank holidays.
+NHS England defines out-of-hours or unscheduled care as services providing primary care 6.30pm to 8am on weekdays, or any time at weekends and bank holidays.
 It also includes unscheduled care providers, which provide services at any time of the day to patients not registered with the provider and where clinicians may only have limited access to clinical records.